Igiliz: Architecture

-History
+History and lifestyle

-The village was built in the 11th century by the Arghen, Ibn Tumart's tribe, as a ribât.
+The village was built in the 11th century by the Arghen, Ibn Tumart's tribe, as a ribāṭ.
 Ceramics jars, lamps, plates, braziers, pans, marmites, couscoussiers, flowerpots and a bread oven were found in the archeological site.
-It is theorized that the community in Igiliz held a market every Friday, to correspond with the Friday sermon, to exchange goods and news, settle disputes, negotiate marriage, and maintain contact with the larger Masmuda tribal confederation.
+It is theorized that the community in Igiliz held a market every Friday, to correspond with the Friday sermon, to exchange goods and news, settle disputes, negotiate marriage, and maintain contact with the larger Masmuda confederation.